 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

+Must be pre-booked prior to departure.
 Snowshoe walking is easy and does not require any technical skills.
+Easy, moderate, and more demanding walks will take place in the vicinity of landing sites.
 With the use of snowshoes it is easier and safer to walk on snow surfaces.
 Snowshoes will be provided to everyone on board.

-Any airfare; pre- and post-land arrangements; transfers to the vessel; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages for the ship's crew; fuel surcharge may apply.
+Any airfare; pre- and post-land arrangements; transfers to the vessel; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; and the customary gratuity at the end of the voyages for the ship's crew.
+Fuel surcharge may apply.

 Photos: © Arjen Drost, © Christoph Gniesser, © Dietmar Denger, © Elke Lindner, © Jörg Ehrlich, © Jutta and Erik Swanbom, © Leica Akademie, © Richard Wadey, © Sandra Petrowitz